-The project is graded on the basis of a pass or fail.
+The project is graded as pass or fail.
 A pass is equivalent to a B or better, a fail to less than a B. In the event that a completed graduate project does not meet university standards and receives a grade of fail, the student will meet with the advisor to review the problems that must be addressed and will resubmit the revised project within 90 days of the meeting.

-Specialization Options
+Specialization